d3/d3-interpolate/README.md

 }
 ```

 Caution: avoid interpolating to or from the number zero when the interpolator is used to generate a string.
-When very small values are stringified, they may be converted to scientific notation, which is an invalid attribute or style property value.
+When very small values are stringified, they may be converted to scientific notation, which is an invalid attribute or style property value in older browsers.
 For example, the number `0.0000001` is converted to the string `"1e-7"`.
 This is particularly noticeable with interpolating opacity.
 To avoid scientific notation, start or end the transition at 1e-6: the smallest value that is not stringified in scientific notation.

 <a name="interpolateRound" href="#interpolateRound">#</a> d3.<b>interpolateRound</b>(<i>a</i>, <i>b</i>)